mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 mixed results of the Pacification Campaigns hung over the Imperium like a spectre.
-While they had been successful by and large, most of the peerage felt that Artemsus’ crowning achievement was a slap in the face to Cleon I, who advocated diplomacy, not force of arms, to incorporate worlds into the empire.
+While they had been successful by and large, most of the peerage felt that Artemsus' crowning achievement was a slap in the face to Cleon I, who advocated diplomacy, not force of arms, to incorporate worlds into the empire.
 Furthermore, the failure of the Antarean campaign would always haunt